neilscallywag/ESDTemplate/README.md

 4. **frontend:**
    - Represents the front-end portion of the project.
-   - Includes configuration files, React components, constants, features, and more.
-   - Typical structure for a web application.

 5. **kong:**
    - Contains code related to Kong API Gateway.